Pearson Seminar on Collaborative Leadership (PSCL)

 Our focus is leadership, social justice, environmental justice, and personal growth.
 Essentially the issues that are impacting our world, how we relate to them, and how they affect us.
 We’re committed to making this program collaborative and responsive to your needs, before and during the program.
 We’ll be a small group (approx 25 participants) - which creates more opportunities to focus on what we need (individually and as a group) to move us forward.

-We can’t wait to build this program and #leadtogether with you!
+We can’t wait to #leadtogether with you!

 Kat, Kelsey and Rebekah